wavinginspace/quiz-app/README.md

-created by Cesar Hernandez and Paul Baisley.
+created by Paul Baisley and Cesar Hernandez.

 royalty-free images from Unsplash.com